 So now, relocating and having enough time to enjoy radio again, I will soon upgrade to General and get on HF to talk to my friends in 2 Land and beyond.

 And I am considering another UHF repeater project on 70cm.
 Looking forward to many years ahead and some interesting projects.

-I am a proud US Air Force Vietnam Veteran and a member of the Air Force Security Police Association, The Air Force Security Forces Foundation and the American Legion.
+I am a proud US Air Force Vietnam Veteran and a member of the Air Force Security Police Association, The Air Force Security Forces Foundation, The Air Force Police Alumni Association and the American Legion.

 I can be found riding my Harley Davidson through the hills of East Tennessee on nice days with my wife.

 21 July 2016- The K4ETN East Repeater is now Yaesu System Fusion.
 Stop in and throw your call out !

 4 February 2015- The K4ETN West Repeater is in service.
 Stop in and say hello!
 Or check out my website:

 K4ETN/R East, Jonesborough, TN 1950ft AMSL